zactsm/zactsm/README.md

 * 💼 Currently working as a **Software Engineering Intern**
 * 🌐 Building and learning **modern web technologies**
 * 📱 Exploring the **Kotlin & Android ecosystem (SwiftUI 🔜)**
-* 🧠 Interested in **developer tools and software architecture**
-* 🌱 Always learning and experimenting with new technologies
 * 💬 Actively seeking entry-level position for October 2026 intake

 ## Featured Projects